hanowell/uwsoc533a/docs/05_fertility-and-reproduction.md

 The **total fertility rate** TFR is one of the most (*the* most?) important indicators of fertility because:

-* It avoids the thorny issues of age-standardization and reproductive age range definition
+* It avoids the thorny issues of age-standardization, and potentially reproductive age range definition, too
 * It is interpreted as the average number of children a woman would bear if they survived through the end of reproductive age and experienced at each age a particular set of age-specific fertility rates (ASFRs)
 :::

-### Comparson of TFR to CBR {.unnumbered}
+### Comparison of TFR to CBR {.unnumbered}

 * CBR and ASCBR both weight ASFR by population structure ${}_{n}C_x$
 * Most population structure are weighted toward younger ages